Working together on your website

 Beware of copyright and licence pitfalls

 Images and fonts are easy to download from the internet, but that does not mean you can add them to your website.
-Such use counts as “commercial purposes” and the appropriate licence or permission must be sought.
+A licence or permission must be sought appropriate to the font or image's use.
 This is usually straighforward, though not necessarily free of charge and must not be overlooked.

 Extras from Applegreen